How is Singapore developing their next generation of Fintech leaders?

 Fintech is a burgeoning industry that will allow Singapore to leverage on, especially in becoming the world’s first “Smart Nation”—a city-state connected and empowered by technology in all facets of everyday life.

 As Singapore transits with a focus towards Fintech, niche employment requirements within skill sets such as digital banking, data analytics, cyber security, and application development would experience a surge in demand.
 However, the IDA predicts that Singapore would face a shortage of 30,000 information technology professionals with the right skill sets needed.
 This might in turn put an upward pressure on salaries for those with the relevant experience and skill sets.

-If your company is looking to on-board the right talent with relevant experience in Fintech, do connect with me on LinkedIn, or follow our LinkedIn page to stay updated with upcoming trends that are likely to shape the future of Singapore’s financial landscape.
+If your company is looking to on-board the right talent with relevant experience in Fintech, do contact us via the form below, or follow our LinkedIn page to stay updated with upcoming trends that are likely to shape the future of Singapore’s financial landscape.